CARPENTRY TIPS FOR WORLDMAKERS

 So far I've just described techniques and workflow.
 Craft, not art.

 Now comes the issue of style.
 But that's so subjective it's hard to address.
-My last big art project was deeply personal--the World Dream Bank and its book offshoot, Dreamtales.
-I stripped myself naked on that one--dreams, whew!
+My last big art projects were deeply personal--the World Dream Bank and the dreambased comics of Dreamtales.
+I stripped myself naked on those--dreams, whew!
 Planetocopia is a reaction, I guess--something lighter, more... deniable?
-Objective, or at least with a mask of scientific plausibility!
-But your artistic needs will likely be quite different.
+Objective, or at least with a mask of scientific plausibility.
+They're still personal.
+I build worlds I'd like to live in--pleasant, scenic, furry/multispecies, pacifist, feminist.
+Your artistic needs may be quite different.
+My point is, know your biases.
+Not to repress them--to indulge them!
+That's what makes your world interesting.
+Just get the numbers right too; that makes your world convincing.
+You want both.

-I'm still struggling with this issue of presentation-style--even going back and changing earlier planets.
+I'm still struggling with the issue of presentation-style--even going back and changing earlier planets.
 The only advice I have is negative:

-1. High-end animation and intense interactivity are expensive and time-consuming to do right, and you can't possibly compete with the slam-bam seductiveness of games or Hollywood.
+1. High-end animation and intense interactivity are expensive and time-consuming to do right, AND hard to go back and alter as you reconsider, AND you can't possibly compete with the slam-bam seductiveness of games or Hollywood films.
 So why even try?
 On the other hand, they're weak on ideas.
 There, you CAN compete.
 A cretin could.
+So focus on text and simple illustrations--they're the most efficient way to convey your ideas.

 2. Stylistically, obvious is good and humor helps.
-You're showing complex unfamiliar data.
-Science fiction writers struggle with this all the time, and their rule of thumb is: the more alien the content, the plainer the style, or you start losing readers...
+You're showing complex unfamiliar data; you can't afford sophisticate literary devices like, say, the Unreliable Narrator.
+Science fiction writers struggle with this all the time, and their rule of thumb is: the more alien the content, the plainer the style... or you start losing readers.

 3. Bad vibes are common now.
 Good vibes are rare.
+Check any science fiction shelf; dystopias outnumber utopias ten to one.
 Economists tell us rarity creates value.
-Why not stand out?
+So why not stand out?

 Planetocopia, home page for all my biospheres: Tilt!, Futures, the Biosphere Variations, and Caprices